If you’ve been looking for ideas for Christian tattoos, but started wondering if by being a Christian, you should even get one, read on…

 Alternative Ideas for Christian Tattoos

 So you have a particularly special Bible verse or image that you love, and you’d get it tattooed if you could.
 Or you love the saying, verse or image, but don’t like tattoos.
-You can still wear your favorite artwork… on Christian t-shirts, hoodies, sweatshirts, or tank top.
+You can still wear your favorite artwork… on a t-shirt, hoodie, sweatshirt, or tank top.